farhan3/servicestage-mobileapp-react-example/README.md

-# This sample Android app demonstrates how to use MBaas cloud platform APIs using Parse Java script SDK.
+# This sample Android Mobile App demonstrates how to use MBaaS cloud platform APIs with Parse Java script SDK.